Richmond Chronicle

 • Please provide your name as you would like it to be printed.
 Your name will be with each piece of work printed in the Richmond Chronicle

-• You may provide an artist’s statement or description of your work, or of your year
+• You may provide an artist’s statement to accompany your work

 • The email you provide will be used to communicate your inclusion in the Richmond Chronicle